B1009 Adult Education Programming

 Policy Statement

-As identified in the College purpose statement, adult education programming is an essential service that prepares students to obtain a high school diploma or High School Equivalency (HSE) needed for job attainment, promotion, and/or to enter into college-level study.
+As identified in the College purpose statement, adult education programming is an essential service that prepares students to obtain a high school diploma or High School Equivalency (HSE) needed for job attainment, promotion, and/or entrance into college-level study.

 The College benefits when students successfully transition into college-level coursework as soon as possible.